jim-collier/x9git/project/design.md

 ### Logical code structure

-Both implementations follow the same shape, in the same order:
+All three implementations follow the same shape, in the same order:

 1. Parse arguments, and collapse a noun and its verb (including the unpublished spellings) into one command name.